jpsaha/MOTP/_pages/TrainingProg.md

   * It is run by a bunch of students who really like math and want to spread it further in the country.
 They aim to improve the quality of math education in India by making Olympiad math more accessible, as well as improve the gender ratio in the mathematical community.
   * The [team](https://www.sophiefellowship.in/team) consists of many IMO and EGMO medalists, as well as others who have attended the Indian IMO training camp.
 They have previously participated in Olympiads, we understand the challenges students in the math community face and want to help them.
   * [Sunaina Pati](https://www.cmi.ac.in/people/student-profile.php?id=sunaina.ug2023), who [received](https://www.egmo.org/people/person2282/) a Silver medal in [EGMO 2023](https://www.egmo.org/egmos/egmo12/), remarked the following in a post discussing [How to start with Math olympiads](https://www.omath.club/2022/03/how%20to%20start%20with%20math%20olympiads.html).
     > Sophie Fellowship is the gem!
 It provides such a nice community and so many resources!
+  * In [an interview with the Times of India](https://timesofindia.indiatimes.com/life-style/parenting/moments/rushil-mathur-3-time-math-olympiad-awardee-on-how-to-become-a-maths-genius/articleshow/111488430.cms), Rushil Mathur remarked the following.
+    > The Sophie Fellowship community is an amazing place to be too, with the additional advantage of weekly problem sets and more personalized attention, so do consider applying for the program.

 ---